 Originality is a must; do not copy from other brands.

 Also, if you have it, remember to show your heritage in your logo.

-The newly added swoosh with gradient color really does not give a fresh look to a company that bases all of its industry on trust and reputation.
+However, the newly added swoosh with gradient color really does not give a fresh look to a company that bases all of its industry on trust and reputation.

 What can we learn from this example of a rebrand fail?

 Do not add unnecessary or old-fashioned elements to your new design.

 Capital One’s logo is one that really needed rebranding from scratch, yet completely failed to execute and ended in a logo fail!